heptarch/heptarch.github.io/qml.md

 - Can monosemanticity/sparse autoencoding of LLM be usefully formulated as a quantum post-processing layer?

-## Other problems
+## Miscellaneous

-A few other random things I'm thinking about:
+Some other problems I'm thinking about:

 - Is it possible to extract the arrow of time from a Euclidean path integral?